kubic71/RayS/README.md

 ## Google Vision attacks
-This fork tries to apply RayS untargeted Linf attack to commercial Google Vision API.
+This fork tries to apply RayS untargeted L_inf norm hard-label attack to commercial Google Vision API.
 Bellow are the results of the experiments done so far.

 Google vision API doesn't classify images into a set number of categories.
 Therefore we need our own binary decision function which defines what is/isn't a valid adversarial example.